Introducing the poet and the Poem

 Elegiac note or note melancholy is another important characteristic of Matthew Arnold’s poetry.

-Coming to the Matthew Arnold poem ‘The Forsaken Merman’, it was published in his poetic volume entitled ‘ The Strayed Reveler’ (1849).
+Coming to Matthew Arnold’s poem ‘The Forsaken Merman, was published in his poetic volume entitled ‘ The Strayed Reveler’ (1849).

 In terms of the poem’s origin; a Danish Ballad ‘A Deceived Merman’ is the source of ‘The Forsaken Merman’ that was newly translated into Romantic Ballads.
 So far the original ballad ‘A Deceived Merman’ is concerned; there is a familiar legend.